 * Eligibility: Any individual, existing organization, or new group from Oshkosh (campus and non-campus community) with a good idea about how to improve local quality of life and build community can apply.

-Finals Event, where community members choose the winners through their votes, will be held later in the week during Earth Week
+Finals Event, where community members choose the winners through their votes (Thursday, April 23 at Becket's Center Court)

 * Application Process: Applicants will electronically submit their material on this page.
 The submission will contain the following elements: